Richardson Oliver Insights on the challenges of IP Teams

-Erik Oliver, COO at Richardson Oliver Insights, talks about the challenges of IP teams tasked with managing high value portfolios and the increased demand for both better data and better ways to communicate the value of patents to executives.
-ROI supports the increased use of economic models and how Cipher provides the essential data to make this feasible.
+Erik Oliver, COO at Richardson Oliver Insights, talks about the challenges of IP teams tasked with managing high-value portfolios and the increased demand for both better data and better ways to communicate the value of patents to executives.
+ROI supports the increased use of economic models and how LexisNexis Cipher provides the essential data to make this feasible.
 Erik is deeply connected with patent value and how you extract value from your portfolio.
-His work at Richardson Oliver Insights helps companies figure out how to use their patent portfolios strategically, advises them on various investment choices as well as works around patent buying and selling.
+His work at Richardson Oliver Insights helps companies figure out how to use their patent portfolios strategically, advises them on various investment choices as well and works around patent buying and selling.

 You have a separate business, Richardson Oliver Insights.
 Can you tell me more about that?

-One of the things we started to realise about 2½ – 3 years ago was there were people who wanted to get data about the patent market independent from being working with a law firm.
+One of the things we started to realize about 2½ – 3 years ago was there were people who wanted to get data about the patent market independent of working with a law firm.
 We took the data portion of our business and moved that into a standalone entity so that any company in the world could come for data about the patent market and purchase that data and access that data and do that without having to have a law firm relationship.

 The big win is going from understanding the relevant landscape of just a handful of companies, to the whole world – that’s what has excited me and that’s what’s excited our clients, when we use Cipher.